transmigrator/transmigrator/README.md

 -When the Firefox browser is closed, it acts as an automatic kill switch for the add-on (no persistence)

--Cryptographic keys live at the RAM, never stored, merely rewritten and/or forgotten without leaks
+-All cryptographic keys live at the RAM, never stored, merely rewritten and/or forgotten without leaks